InkaDinka/Open-Seat-Monitor/README.md

 This repository is to show the structure of the web application.
 Full deployed project is in a private repository for server side injection and security testing.

 The deployed version is available at: https://openseatmonitor.com

+Create an account and you can start monitoring classes.